 These finished bore sprockets are the most commonly used sprockets in the power transmission industry.
 These sprockets are made with a hub on one side and are furnished with a keyway & 2 setscrews.
 The keyway & setscrews are what attaches the sprocket the the shaft to transmit the power.
 In the power transmission industry these are commonly referred to as either "Type B Sprockets" or "Type BS Sprockets".

-The plate sprockets are a flat (hubless) sprocket that's known as a "Type A Sprocket".
-These sprockets are mainly used for machining in bolt holes or slots for attaching to a drive.
+The plate sprockets are a flat (hubless) sprocket that's known as a type A sprocket.
+These are great for machining in bolt holes, slots or for welding directly onto a shaft.

-Idler sprockets are perfect for taking up slack where long lengths of roller chain is used.
-The idler sprocket is called "Type BB" in the chain and sprocket industry.
+Idler sprockets are free-wheeling and used to take up slack on drives that use long lengths of roller chain.
+Idlers are often called "type BB sprockets" in the chain and sprocket industry.

-Our X series sprocket hubs are available in finished, splined, hex or square bores.
+Our X series sprockets hubs are available in finished, splined, hex or square bores.
 These hubs work with any X series sprocket or pulley.